Cour Collaborative, LLC

 1. Access Admin Settings:

-In the Google Analytics website, click on the “Admin” tab in the lower-left corner, like being the master gardener.
+In the Google Analytics website, click on the “Admin” tab in the lower-left corner.

 2. Select the Account and Property:

-Under the “Account” and “Property” columns, select the appropriate account and property to grant access, like allowing others to water your plants.
+Under the “Account” and “Property” columns, select the appropriate account and property to grant access.

-Click on “User Management” in the “Account” or “Property” column, depending on where you want to grant access, like assigning caretakers to your garden.
+Click on “Account Access Management” in the “Account” or “Property” column, depending on where you want to grant access.

 4. Invite a New User:

-Enter the email address of the external partner you want to grant access to.
-Choose the appropriate permission level (e.g., “Edit,” “Collaborate,” “Read & Analyze”) based on the level of access you want to provide, like giving different levels of gardening expertise.
+Click on the blue plus sign in the top right corner, then enter the email address of the external partner you want to grant access to.
+Choose the appropriate permission level (e.g., “Editor,” “Marketer,” “Analyst”) based on the level of access you want to provide.

-Click on the “Add” button to send the invitation to the external partner, like extending an invitation to join your gardening team.
+Click on the “Add” button to send the invitation to the external partner.

 The external partner will receive an email invitation to access the Google Analytics account.
-They need to accept the invitation and follow the instructions to set up their access, like welcoming a new gardener to your team.
+They need to accept the invitation and follow the instructions to set up their access.

 We’re Here to Help